viis/viis.github.io/resume.md

 ### Education

-* *May 2014*: Ph.D. in Health and Medical Sciences, University of Copenhagen.
+* *2011-2014*: Ph.D. in Health and Medical Sciences, University of Copenhagen, Denmark.
-* *Aug 2010*: MSc.
-Pharmacy (cand.pharm), University of Copenhagen.
+* *2008-2010*: MSc.
+Pharmacy (cand.pharm), University of Copenhagen, Denmark.
+* *2006*: Exchange program in Pharmacy, University of Tasmania, Australia.
-* *Jun 2008*: BSc.
-Pharmacy, University of Iceland.
+* *2004-2008*: BSc.
+Pharmacy, University of Iceland, Iceland.

 ### Academic awards and honours